pulumi/docs/content/docs/reference/pkg/azure-nextgen/apimanagement/apioperationpolicy.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const apiOperationPolicy = new azure_nextgen.apimanagement.ApiOperationPolicy("apiOperationPolicy", {
+const apiOperationPolicy = new azure_nextgen.apimanagement.latest.ApiOperationPolicy("apiOperationPolicy", {
     apiId: "5600b57e7e8880006a040001",
     format: "xml",
     operationId: "5600b57e7e8880006a080001",